jenniephuong/Obsidian/CS3001 Advanced Topics/Advances in AI/Fine Tuning.md

 ##### Cons
 - information cut-off (outdated)
-- data preparation and training processes are so compute-intensive and time-consuming -> powerful GPUs running in parallel and large memory to store the fine-tuned LLM
+- upfront resource cost data preparation and training processes are so compute-intensive and time-consuming -> powerful GPUs running in parallel and large memory to store the fine-tuned LLM
 - poor generalisation, can't be used in multiple application, only for the specific application it was fine tuned for
 - poor datasets will impact the effectiveness of the final model

+#flash